PriyaranjanKS/FusionDevBlogs/Production/2024-07-18-Copilot-Dataverse.md

 ---
 layout: post
-title: Building a Pharmacy Assistant Copilot with Microsoft Copilot Studio and Dataverse
+title: Building a Generative AI powered Pharmacy Assistant Copilot with Microsoft Copilot Studio and Dataverse
-description: We will see the steps needed to create a Pharmacy Assistant Copilot with Dataverse.
+description: We will see the steps needed to create an intelligent Pharmacy Assistant Copilot with Dataverse back end that will provide contextual answers to Pharmacist queries.
 date: 2024-07-29 15:01:35 +0300
 image: '/images/FrontImage/04.png'
 tags: [copilot]